novoda/spikes/README.md

 Sometimes you want to retrieve some information from a file that is not checked in as part of your repo for security reasons (keys, credentials, passwords, etc).
 Other times it's just you already are given a properties file and you need to make sure it ends up in your application `BuildConfig` or in some resource file.<br/>
 This plugin augments the `android` default facilities, aiming to provide a simple way to:
-- define handles to properties files in your build script (à la `signingConfig`)
+- define handles to properties file in your build script (à la `signingConfig`)
-- generate string fields in your `BuildConfig` filled with values from a properties file
+- generate string fields in your `BuildConfig` with values from a properties file
 - generate string resources with values from a properties file
 - load signing configurations from properties files avoiding to worry about passwords and keystores references in your build script